 As China’s industrial revolution took hold, millions of migrant workers flooded to the eastern cities in search of opportunity.
-What this brought them was work, but what it took away was time with their families.
+What this brought them was work, but what it took away was time for their families.
 Children would remain in the central and western provinces with their grandparents, or in some cases, alone, and parents would return once or twice a year to visit.
 This gave rise to the term “left-behind children” used to describe the younger generation who grew up without parents present at the home.

 However, according to a recent article by Sixth Tone, 52 million left-behind children have disappeared.
-The authors’ reasoning is simple: The definition and counting of individual people has changed over the years, resulting in a huge reduction in official numbers.
+The authors’ reasoning is simple: The definition and counting of individual people have changed over the years, resulting in a huge reduction in official numbers.

 While this is certainly the case, there may also be some more fundamental trends contributing to this number including:

-- the growth of 2nd– and 3rd-tier cities, and
+- The growth of 2nd– and 3rd-tier cities, and

-- the establishment of manufacturing away from the eastern provinces.
+- The establishment of manufacturing away from the eastern provinces.

 This has created a shift in population growth across many provinces, including previously unseen rises in central and western China.